Aleksandra Ekster: Russian avant-garde

+Revolutionising costume design

 In line with her eclectic avant-garde-like style, Ekster's early paintings strongly influenced her costume design as well as her book illustrations, which are scarcely noted.
 All of Ekster's works, no matter the medium, stick to her distinct style.
 Her works are vibrant, playful, dramatic, and theatrical in composition, subject matter, and color.
 Ekster constantly stayed true to her composition aesthetic across all mediums.
 Furthermore, each medium only enhanced and influenced her work in other mediums.

-With her assimilation of many different genres her essential futurist and cubist ideas was always in tandem with her attention to colour and rhythm.
+With her assimilation of many different genres, her essential futurist and cubist ideas were always in tandem with her attention to colour and rhythm.
 Ekster uses many elements of geometric compositions, which reinforce the core intentions of dynamism, vibrant contrasts, and free brushwork.
 Ekster stretched the dynamic intentions of her work across all mediums.
 Ekster's theatrical works such as sculptures, costume design, set design, and decorations for the revolutionary festivals, strongly reflect her work with geometric elements and vibrant intentions.

 Through her costume work, she experimented with the transparency, movement, and vibrancy of fabrics.
 Ekster's movement of her brushstroke in her artwork is reflected in the movement of the fabric in her costumes.
 Ekster's theatrical sets used multi-coloured dimensions and experimented with spatial structures.
 She continued with these experimental tendencies in her later puppet designs.
-With her experimentation across many mediums, Ekster started to take the concept of her costume designing and integrate it into everyday life.
+With her experimentation across many mediums, Ekster started to take the concept of her costume design and integrate it into everyday life.
 In 1921, Ekster's work in fashion design began.
 Though her mass production designs were wearable, most of her fashion design was highly decorative and innovative, usually falling under the category of haute couture.

 In 1923, she continued her work in many media in addition to collaborating with Vera Mukhina and Boris Gladkov in Moscow on the decor of the All Russian Exhibition pavilions.

-Emigration
+Ukrainian folk influences

+Thanks to the connections of her husband, Nikolai Ekster, Aleksandra met Natalia Davydova, who had an estate with craftsmanship in Verbivtsi near Cherkasy.
+It was there that the artist, who is now considered a representative of European Cubism, Futurism, Ukrainian avant-garde, one of the founders of the Art Deco style, discovered Ukrainian folk art, that was one of the influences in her works.
+According to Georgy Kovalenko, a researcher of Aleksandra Ekster's work, the time in Verbivka was the determining factor in the artist's painting, her colourful poem and became a source of imagery: "She conducted real scientific expeditions in search of ancient peasant embroideries, liturgical sewing, and weaving items," Kovalenko wrote in his monograph.

+Ekster and Davydova with other researchers searched for folk motifs, reinterpreted them, modernized them and, together with Kazimir Malevich, Ivan Puni, Ksenia Boguslavska, drew supremacist designs for embroideries on bags, pillows, carpets, and belts.
+Later, they created the Kiev handicraft society and also presented embroideries from Verbivtsi at exhibitions in Kiev and European countries.
+In 1917, more than 400 works were exhibited in Moscow, from where they never returned.